Tesla Roadster

 12 Volt Battery Relocation Kit

-This battery location was a compromise at best, and limited accessibility makes replacement a trip to a Service Center.
+This battery location was a design compromise at best, and the limited accessibility makes most replacements an expensive trip to a service center.

-A voltmeter provides continuous display and early warning when the battery is due for replacement.
-The output of the DC to DC converter will maintain this battery at a float charge of 13.6 Volts DC.
-Voltages below 13 volts DC indicate it is time to replace the battery.
+A voltmeter provides a continuous display and early warning when the battery is due for replacement.ย The output of the DC to DC converter will maintain this battery at a float charge of 13.6 volts DC.ย ย Voltages below 13 volts DC indicate it is time to replace the battery.

 Wheel and Fender Skirt Removal

-Turn off the APS through the VDS screen diagnostic menu.
-This removes 12 volts from the circuit you are about to work on.
+Turn off the APS through the VDS screen diagnostic menu.ย This removes 12 volts from the circuit you are about to work on.ย (Call for free tech support.)

-To gain access to the old 12 volt battery, remove the wheel, the access panels shown, and the fender skirt using 10mm socket wrench.
+To gain access to the old 12-volt battery, remove the wheel, the access panels shown, and the fender skirt using a 10 mm socket wrench.

 Make sure to pay attention to the jack point decal under the Roadster.